-Dog dead after fire in East Spencer home - Salisbury Post
+Dog dies in East Spencer home fire - Salisbury Post

 Windows were smashed out so firefighters could investigate the upper floor.

-McBride said there is no known cause yet, and the fire is under routine investigation by Rowan County fire marshal.
+McBride said the cause isn’t known yet, and the fire is under routine investigation by Rowan County fire marshal.

 A second alarm was called for additional manpower.